VC 101

 Learn the ins and outs of pitching face to face and over video.
 Exercises and techniques for the perfect delivery.

-During Bootcamp each company gets four one-on-one sessions focused on their documentation pack, their specific fundraising goals and challenges (not sure how to present your financials?
+During Bootcamp each company gets three one-on-one sessions focused on their documentation pack, their specific fundraising goals and challenges (not sure how to present your financials?
 We can help!).
 We usually use these sessions to give feedback on your pitch deck and to discuss the iterations you work on.
 We do this in a group setup so that you can also learn from other founders and their challenges.
 If you could have an investor building your pitch deck for you, this would be it!